 AP Art and Design Professional Learning Webinars

-Three new professional learning webinars are now available on the AP Arts Webinars page.
+Three professional learning webinars are now available on the AP Arts Webinars page.

 The 2020 AP Art and Design Exhibit showcases the outstanding artwork created by students for the May 2020 exam.

 AP 3-D Art and Design is an introductory college-level three-dimensional design course.
-Students refine and apply skills and ideas they develop throughout the course to produce three-dimensional art and design.
+Students refine and apply 3-D skills to ideas they develop throughout the course.

 AP Art and Design Course Overview